 Those of us living in the Northern Hemisphere (or far enough south) experience several months of longer days with plenty of snow.
 So it’s the perfect time to get out and do some winter photography and maybe even night winter photography.

-For those of you in the southern part of the world, try applying these tips to a trip to the beach instead of snow!
+For those of you in the middle latitudes of the world, try applying these tips to a trip to the beach instead of snow!
 Just amend the tips as needed to fit your surroundings.